 I spent most of my time at university searching for things I wanted to make and making sense of the things I cared about.
 I was in pursuit of knowledge, feelings, ideas, and ways to express myself.
 I wanted to improve my intuition, learn to recognize the work that energized me, and ultimately identify strengths that could take me towards the life and work I envisioned.

 All I ever wanted was to make stuff with people, largely because I grew up having fun following my own curiosity and always wanted to learn about how the things around me worked.
-I had a distasted for the status quo, which often led me to understand things to an extent that I could reason about why they worked the way they do, so I could disregard them or in some cases make make improvements in my own vision.
-"Problem solving" is the more productive interpretation of that; but at its heart – I just loved understanding and exploring ideas, and pursued activities that let me do it for a living.
-I'd be lying if I didn't also say that it, of course, also fed a part of my ego that wanted to produce things.
+I loved understanding and exploring ideas, the science behind things, and pursued activities that let me do it for a living.
+It also fed a part of my ego that wanted to produce things.
 If it wasn't software, it was art, or electronics, writing, gardening, making potions, or one of many other things I could've thought of.

-Once I wanted to make something, I've at times spent years learning what I needed to realize it.
-It's how I learned to design, write code, and sell stuff.
-The first few times, I felt like I was getting nowhere, but as with anything you invest your time in, you develop an understanding with yourself and of your process.
+My interest in the things around me have often lead me to seed projects and meet people who cared about the same stuff.
+Almost everything I've put significant time into has come out of a life-long interest being kindled.
+It's why I learned to design, write, and make stuff.
+As with anything you invest your time into, you develop an understanding with yourself and of your process.
 I'm not perfect, but the older I get, the more trust I've put into that process, and it's almost always rewarded me with the life I wanted or, at the very least, the life I needed at the time.

 I've found that I'm far happier when I'm not thinking in terms of avoiding failure, but instead, embracing what I want and figuring out how to align my being in a way that makes the next step come naturally and authentically to my nature.
 Besides, you never really know success outside of brief moments in time that you quickly move past before finding yet another hill to climb.